venturadan/startup/notes.md

 	1. why don't all middleware pieces include `next()`?
 	2. why did the public path in the example note have to be explicit in the url?
 Caddy?
 46. understand web API stack
+47. How do you know what to name MongoClient when you deconstruct the return object from mongodb require?
+48. check out mailinator
+49. I need the right mental model of promises and async/await
+50. Check out jq
+51. Why does simon db only update scores locally?
+It must not, right?
+52. For chat example why do we separate the HTTP server from the WS server?
+What does that mean?
+How did we not do that in the earlier example from slides?
+53. For chat example, why is the fowarding thing happening?
+54. What actually is a factory method?
+55. How does Bubble.io relate to web frameworks?
+56. How does <noscript> know you don't have JS enabled?
+57. What the heck is vite, actually?
+	1. Why are we "flipping" stuff for dev now, but not for build?
+	2. front end code is the first?
+	3. tool chain+server+debugger?
+ 	4. What is the mental model here?

 ## Questions for Lee/Mark